alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/README.md

 # Config.plist

-Find the file attached above.
+Will attach file in a few hours when I get home.
-NOTE: I removed the serial number from the SMBIOS section.
+>NOTE: I removed the Serial Number from the SMBIOS section.
 Generate your own in Clover Configurator.